pytorch/audio/README.md

 tensors are assumed to have channel as the first dimension and time as the last dimension (when applicable).
 This makes it consistent with PyTorch's dimensions.
-For size names, the prefix `n_` is used (e.g. "a tensor of size (`n_freq`, `n_mel`)") whereas, dimension names do not have this prefix (e.g. "a tensor of dimension (channel, time)")
+For size names, the prefix `n_` is used (e.g. "a tensor of size (`n_freq`, `n_mel`)") whereas dimension names do not have this prefix (e.g. "a tensor of dimension (channel, time)")

 * `waveform`: a tensor of audio samples with dimensions (channel, time)